nearby-galaxies/nearby-galaxies.github.io/people.md

 ## Ghazal Farhani (MSc 2012)

 [Ghazal](https://ca.linkedin.com/in/ghazal-farhani-8bba1a51) studied the HII regions in the nearby galaxy [NGC 5128](http://messier.seds.org/xtra/ngc/n5128.html).
-She is now a
+She completed her
-PhD student in atmospheric physics in the Western Physics & Astronomy [Purple Crow Lidar](http://pcl.physics.uwo.ca/) group.
+PhD in atmospheric physics in the Western Physics & Astronomy [Purple Crow Lidar](http://pcl.physics.uwo.ca/) group and is now a data scientist at the Globe and Mail.

 ## Roger Odell (BSc 2012)